 The best cars stand out for value, dependability, performance, and safety.
 Our Best Overall Car of 2016 is an unmatched combination of those qualities, but we’ve also picked “bests” for more focused needs, such as best inexpensive car, best luxury car, best fuel-efficient car, best sporty car, and many more.

 If you’re focused on an SUV or crossover, even cheap cars that make you look rich, we’ve selected the best of those, too.
 For those list, plus a stimulating selection of other “Best of” and “Buying Guide” articles, go to CarPreview.com.
 (And please note that the base prices listed here include manufacturer destination fees, which average around $850.)

 The Best Overall Car of 2016 is the Honda Accord.
 Base-price range: $22,952-$35,400

-Headlining the new safety features is the Honda Sensing suite of driver aids: automatic braking to mitigate frontal collisions and self-correcting steering to prevent unintended lane and road departures.
-Also included is adaptive cruise control to maintain a set distance from traffic ahead.
-Honda Sensing is standard on the Touring and bundled with navigation on EX-L models in a $2,000 package; it’s a reasonably priced $1,000 extra for all other non-manual-transmission ’16 Accords.
+Honda Sensing introduces the safety of automatic braking to mitigate frontal collisions, self-correcting steering to prevent lane and road departures, and adaptive cruise control.
+Standard on Touring, it’s bundled with navigation for $2,000 on EX-L models and is a $1,000 extra for other non-manual-transmission Accords.